atgehrhardt/Cerebro-OpenWebUI-Package-Manager/README.md

 ## Bugs
 - [ ] Uninstalling is not properly removing the actual directory from files - Working on fix
+- [ ] `owui list` doesn't work until you have installed at least one package

 ## Contributing
 Contributions are welcome!
 Please follow these steps: